CKFuertes/digivault-nw2c-ctcc0513/README.md

   • To run the application, users can download the runnable jar file, DigiVault.jar, and run it in their desktop.

   • For curious users, the source code of this project can be viewd inside the src/digitalatm folder.

+  • If there is problem in running the jar file, check your JDK version and make sure it is updated.

 FEATURES: